cran-task-views/Environmetrics/Environmetrics.md

 -   `r pkg("ape")`
 -   `r pkg("ouch")`

-The `r view("Phylogenetics")` task view provides more detailed coverage of the subject area and related functions within R.

 UseRs may also be interested in Paradis (2006) *Analysis of Phylogenetics and Evolution with R*, Springer, New York, a book in the